coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

 Fourth gear is "we are writing code nicely", we start to think we don't know how to get to the solution so write some tests, some implementation details (drilling tests) to see how it may look.
 You need to think about behaviour.
 Maybe you want to remove those implementation tests once you finish with the behaviour.

 You should test the ports, not implementation details.

+You should be feel free to remove tests if necessary.
+The tests we need to keep are the tests that express the behaviour, the API of your system.